-81. It was noted that UK co-occurrence data was presented in the scientific report for MYCHIF, therefore the MYCHIF platform (Battilani et al., 2020) was included as a potential data source.
+87. It was noted that UK co-occurrence data was presented in the scientific report for MYCHIF, therefore the MYCHIF platform (Battilani et al., 2020) was included as a potential data source.

-82. A human case study was presented as part of the MYCHIF report (Chapter 3.8.2, pp. 88) where an aggregate chronic exposure assessment for two mycotoxin mixtures in cereal food sources (1: DON, FBs and ZEN and 2: T-2/HT-2 toxin, DON and NIV) was carried out using two modelling methodologies: CBA and provisional daily intake approach.
+88. A human case study was presented as part of the MYCHIF report (Chapter 3.8.2, pp. 88) where a cumulative chronic exposure assessment for two mycotoxin mixtures in cereal food sources (1: DON, FBs and ZEN and 2: T-2/HT-2 toxin, DON and NIV) was carried out using two modelling methodologies: CBA and provisional daily intake approach.

-83. In the CBA, the co-occurrence of mycotoxins and consumption data of cereal-food based products (as an example) for each single mycotoxin were combined to obtain an individual mycotoxin exposure, this was then summed up to obtain the total exposure, under the dose addition assumption.
+89. In the CBA, the co-occurrence of mycotoxins and consumption data of cereal-food based products (as an example) for each single mycotoxin were combined to obtain an individual mycotoxin exposure, this was then summed up to obtain the total exposure, under the dose addition assumption.
 The main uncertainty identified was the adopted deterministic approach of the input modelling data for mycotoxin concentrations.
 Due to the scarcity of concentration data for many countries, a probabilistic approach was applied at an EU level only.
 It was assumed that the maximum exposure limits (i.e. the lower and upper bound highest 95th percentile chronic exposure) were the most conservative values.
-The risk decision was based on the calculated MOE values, based on the methodology and assumptions in the MYCHIF case study the MOE values were <100 for all age groups (adolescent, adult and elderly).
+The risk decision was based on the calculated MOE values.
+Based on the methodology and assumptions in the MYCHIF case study the MOE values were <100 for all age groups (adolescent, adult and elderly).

-The provisional daily intake (expressed in μg/kg bw/day) models the 84. internal dose with the available human biomarker data to derive exposure to the mixture.
-This was estimated by combining the mycotoxin concentration in the urine, the available excretion rate for each of the mycotoxin in the mixture, the human body weight and the daily urine excretion volume (μg/L mycotoxin, L urine in 24 hrs, % excretion rate, kg bw, respectively).
+90. The provisional daily intake (expressed in μ g/kg bw/day) models the internal dose using the available human biomarker data, to derive exposure to the mixture.
+This was estimated by combining the mycotoxin concentration in the urine, the available excretion rate for each of the mycotoxins in the mixture, the human body weight and the daily urine excretion volume (μ g/L mycotoxin, L urine in 24 h, % excretion rate, kg bw, respectively).
 Values were calculated for single mycotoxins present in the mixture and for the mixture.
-A hazard exposure index was used to estimate the risk, if the value is ≤1 the combined risk as deemed acceptable, whereas when it is >1 a potential concern is possible.
-The identified uncertainties included the default body weight of 70 kg, the excretion rate where values were derived from a single study or from correlation approximations, urine volumes were the urine was not corrected for dilution factors, and data representativeness.
-Overall, a hazard exposure index could not be quantified due to the uncertainties for single mycotoxins described above, since these would also need to be integrated into the analysis of mixtures were additional variables should be considered for unknown toxicokinetics and toxicodynamics, as well as unknown synergistic/additive effects.
+A hazard index was used to estimate the risk; if the value is ≤ 1 the combined risk is deemed acceptable, whereas when it is >1 there is a potential health concern.
+The identified uncertainties included the default body weight of 70 kg, the excretion rate where values were derived from a single study or from correlation approximations, urine volumes where the urine was not corrected for dilution factors, and data representativeness.
+Overall, a hazard index could not be calculated due to the uncertainties for single mycotoxins described above, since these would also need to be integrated into the analysis of mixtures where additional variables should be considered for unknown toxicokinetics and toxicodynamics, as well as unknown synergistic/additive effects.

-85. The MYCHIF data was located and the file downloaded.
+91. The MYCHIF data was located and the file downloaded.
 Extraction of relevant UK data was attempted; however, the datasets are extremely complex and were not accompanied with straightforward guidance.
 The Secretariat has made the relevant contact in order to gain further guidance.
 The following benefits to using this data have been observed; the use of multi-mycotoxin analysis, the more recent data collection of mycotoxin co-occurrences in cereal commodities, and the integration of singular and multi-biomarker mycotoxin analysis data.

-86. Nevertheless, at present it has been difficult to determine potential limitations due to the complexity of the datasets.
+92. Nevertheless, at present it has been difficult to determine potential limitations due to the complexity of the datasets.
 Uncertainties for both modelling methodologies were also identified.